VirusTotal/yara/docs/capi.rst

 The C API
 *********

-You can integrate YARA into your C/C++ project by using the API privided by the *libyara* library.
+You can integrate YARA into your C/C++ project by using the API provided by the *libyara* library.
 This API gives you access to every YARA feature and it's the same API used by the command-line tools ``yara`` and ``yarac``.